History of Spain: War of Spanish Independence (1808–1814)

 The Spanish army was stretched as it fought Napoleon's forces because of a lack of supplies and too many untrained recruits, but at Bailén in June 1808, the Spanish army inflicted the first major defeat suffered by a Napoleonic army; this resulted in the collapse of French power in Spain.
-Napoleon took personal charge and with fresh forces, defeating the Spanish and British armies in a campaigns of attrition.
-After this the Spanish armies lost every battle they fought against the French imperial forces, but were never annihilated; after battles they retreated into the mountains to regroup and launch new attacks and raids on unsuspecting French forces.
+Napoleon took personal charge and with fresh forces, defeating the Spanish and British armies in campaigns of attrition.
+After this the Spanish armies lost every battle they fought against the French, but were never annihilated; after battles they retreated into the mountains to regroup and launch new attacks and raids.
 Guerrilla forces sprang up all over Spain and, with the army, tied down huge numbers of Napoleon's troops, making it difficult to sustain concentrated attacks on Spanish forces.
-The attacks and raids of the Spanish army and guerrillas became a massive drain on Napoleon's military and economic resources.
-In this war, Spain was aided by the British and Portuguese, led by the Duke of Wellington.
+The raids became a massive drain on Napoleon's military and economic resources.
+Spain was aided by the British and Portuguese, led by the Duke of Wellington.
 The Duke of Wellington fought Napoleon's forces in the Peninsular War, with Joseph Bonaparte playing a minor role as king at Madrid.
 The brutal war was one of the first guerrilla wars in modern Western history.
 French supply lines stretching across Spain were mauled repeatedly by the Spanish armies and guerrilla forces; thereafter, Napoleon's armies were never able to control much of the country and ending in French defeat.
 The war fluctuated, with Wellington spending several years behind his fortresses in Portugal while launching occasional campaigns into Spain.

 After Napoleon's disastrous 1812 campaign in Russia, Napoleon began to recall his forces for the defence of France against the advancing Russian and other coalition forces, leaving his forces in Spain increasingly undermanned and on the defensive against the advancing Spanish, British and Portuguese armies.
 At the Battle of Vitoria in 1813, an allied army under the Duke of Wellington decisively defeated the French and in 1814 Ferdinand VII was restored as King of Spain.